breadcat/blog.minskio.co.uk/content/posts/gcz-rvz-wia-size-comparisons.md

 | RVZ (2MiB, Zstandard, level 10) | 98,800,396 | 41.32 |
 | RVZ (2MiB, Zstandard, level 22) | 93,857,212 | 39.25 |

 As you can see, from this extremely limited test, the best performing archive format is LZMA using a 2MiB block size at compression level 9.
-It doesn't matter which container, our of RVZ and WIA you use.
+It doesn't matter which container, out of RVZ and WIA you use.